hashicorp/terraform-provider-docker/website/docs/r/service.html.markdown

 * `host` - (Optional, list of strings) Each host is a string with the ip, the canonical hostname, and its aliases separated with whitespace: `IP_address canonical_hostname [aliases...]` e.g. `10.10.10.10 host1`.
 * `destroy_grace_seconds` - (Optional, string) Amount of seconds to wait for the container to terminate before forcefully stopping it.
 This setting also ensures that all containers of a service are shut down successfully.
 * `endpoint_mode` - (Optional, string) The mode of resolution to use for internal load balancing between tasks. (vip|dnsrr).
 Defaults to `vip`.
-* `networks` - (Optional, set of strings) Id of the networks in which the container is.
+* `networks` - (Optional, set of strings) Ids of the networks in which the  container will be put in.
 * `mounts` - (Optional, set of blocks) See [Mounts](#mounts) below for details.
 * `configs` - (Optional, set of blocks) See [Configs](#configs) below for details.
 * `secrets` - (Optional, set of blocks) See [Secrets](#secrets) below for details.